FeelCove/CoveApp/docs/connecting.md

   - If this is the first time connecting your Cove, accept the request to “Pair and connect” when prompted.

     <img src="/images/dev_console_menu_connect.png" width="200" height="400">

 5. After a connection is established, the command console will say “Connected”.
 If Cove becomes disconnected, you can reconnect at any time by tapping the gear icon in the top-left corner, then tapping “Connect”.

   <img src="/images/device_connected.png" width="200" height="400">

-6. See section [Upgrading firmware](firmware_upgrade.md) to follow the instructions for upgrading the firmware on your Cove device.
+6. See section [Unlocking the Cove device](device_unlocking.md) to follow the instructions for unlocking your Cove device.